Skip to content

 ts

-addMfaMethod(username: string, method: MfaMethod): Promise<void>
+addMfaMethod(id: string, method: MfaMethod): Promise<void>

-confirmMfaMethod(username: string, name: string): Promise<void>
+confirmMfaMethod(id: string, name: string): Promise<void>

-removeMfaMethod(username: string, name: string): Promise<void>
+removeMfaMethod(id: string, name: string): Promise<void>

 addMfaMethod upserts by name.
 Removing the current defaultMethod clears it.